kamranayub/awesome-deved/README.md

-# Awesome DevEd
+# Awesome DevEd Pantry

 A collection of awesome DevEd.

-> DevEd is "developer education" and can encompass documentation sites, hubs, blogs, tutorials, articles, courses, talks, games, showcases, webinars, workshops, platforms, visual essays, interactive playgrounds, and more.
+> DevEd is "developer education" and as part of DevRel can encompass documentation sites, community hubs, blogs, tutorials, articles, courses, talks, games, showcases, webinars, workshops, platforms, universities/academies, visual essays, interactive playgrounds, and more.
 Whatever helps educate developers on a technology or product.

-Curated by [Kamran Ayub](https://kamranayub.com/?ref=awesome-deved) to showcase DevEd with [_umami_](https://kamranayub.com/umami/?ref=awesome-deved-umami) 🌶.
+Curated through the [DevEd Test Kitchen](https://devedtestkitchen.com) by "Chef" Kamran to spotlight and showcase the awesome DevEd everyone is cooking up around us.

+# Contributing

+Donations to the pantry are welcome.
+"Awesome" is subjective but in general, awesome DevEd is typically "effortful" (not "just" a tutorial/article/how-to), unique in nature, has had evidence-backed impact, or pushes the boundaries of what it means to be "content" such as incorporating gamification, interactivity, or creative production techniques.
+This is what I refer to as "[umami-flavored](https://kamranayub.com/umami?ref=awesome-deved)" content that leaves a really good taste in your mouth.
+Notably it does _not_ need to depend on the creator being "known" or considered a "celebrity chef".
+Anyone can cook Awesome DevEd.

 # Contents